TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-recover-dropped-server-or-resourcegroup-db.md

      	    "order": 3,
             "visibility": "resource_type_dropdown == Server",
             "controlType": "textbox",
-            "displayLabel": "What is the server or resourcegroup that was deleted?", "infoBalloonText": "Enter the name of the server that was deleted and you want to restore.", "required": false
+            "displayLabel": "What is the server that was deleted?", "infoBalloonText": "Enter the name of the server that was deleted and you want to restore.", "required": false
         },